John Goodman: Career

-1980s
+1980–1999: Film roles and Roseanne

-After an injury ended his college football career, Goodman decided to become a professional actor and left Missouri for New York City in 1975.
+After graduating from SMSU, Goodman relocated to New York City.
 With a small bankroll from his brother, Goodman found an apartment in Hell's Kitchen near the Theater District and unsuccessfully tried to make money as a bartender and waiter.
-However, he eventually found modest success in voice-overs, commercials, and plays.
+However, Goodman eventually found modest success in voice-overs, commercials, and plays.
 He was the person who slapped himself (uttering the tagline, "Thanks...
-I needed that!") in an iconic television ad for Skin Bracer by Mennen.
+I needed that!") in a television ad for Skin Bracer by Mennen.
 Goodman also performed off-Broadway and in dinner theaters before landing character roles in film during the early 1980s.

 In 1982, Goodman made his film debut with a small role in Eddie Macon's Run.
 During this period he continued to work on the stage, starring as Pap Finn in Big River from 1985 to 1987.
 For his role, he received a Drama Desk nomination for Best Featured Actor in a Musical; he is also featured on the Original Broadway Cast Recording.
-Before landing his big break into movies in 1986 with a significant comedic role in True Stories, he had a brief cameo as Otis in Sweet Dreams.
-In the former film, his character Louis Fyne says "I'm 6' 3" and maintain a consistent panda bear shape", establishing his trademark size as an important part of many characters he would later play on film and stage.
+Before landing his big break into movies in 1986 with a significant comedic role in True Stories, he starred in the movie Revenge of the Nerds, and later had a brief cameo as Otis in Sweet Dreams.
+In the former film, his character Louis Fyne says "I'm 6' 3" and maintain a consistent panda bear shape", establishing his trademark size as an important part of many characters he later played on film and stage.

 Goodman rose to fame in acting by playing the role of Dan Conner on the ABC sitcom Roseanne from 1988 to 1997.
 He returned to the character in 2018 for the revived, 10th season, where he said "Roseanne and I just went back to having a ball", and then stayed on for the show's subsequent spin-off The Conners.
 Goodman had a long history of appearances on late night comedy shows and was the first guest on Late Night with Conan O'Brien, which won him the series' "First Guest Medal" (Goodman joked he would pawn the medal for a bottle of cheap Scotch).
 Goodman has hosted NBC's Saturday Night Live 13 times, while also making seven cameo appearances as Linda Tripp during the Monica Lewinsky scandal, three appearances as Rex Tillerson, and cameoing on the season 28 finale hosted by former SNL cast member Dan Aykroyd.
 With little to no experience in TV comedy, Goodman auditioned to be a cast member for Jean Doumanian's tumultuous 1980–1981 SNL season and was rejected, along with up-and-coming comedians Jim Carrey, Paul Reubens, and Robert Townsend.